llvm-ml/ComPile/index.md

 * [BSD-3-Clause](https://spdx.org/licenses/BSD-3-Clause-Clear.html)
 * [BSD-2-Clause](https://spdx.org/licenses/BSD-2-Clause.html)

-The license information for the filtering is obtaines from package repositories, GitHub, and if required manually using the [go-license-detector](https://github.com/go-enry/go-license-detector).
+The license information for the filtering is obtained from package repositories, GitHub, and if required manually using the [go-license-detector](https://github.com/go-enry/go-license-detector).
 Provenance information, and license text are distributed alongside the dataset to comply with terms.

 | Source | Total | Under Permissive Licenses | with License Files |
 |:-------------|:-------|:------|:------|:------|:------|